 Abstract

 Providing an appropriate level of flow collection, relying on packet capturing or flow sampling method, is extremely hard due to various practical limitations and resources requirements.
-To address this challenge, in this paper, weinvestigate a CDF (Cumulative Distribution Function)-based flow detection to decide between “known” and “unknown” flows.
+To address this challenge, this paper investigated a CDF (Cumulative Distribution Function)-based flow detection to decide between “known” and “unknown” flows.
 Therefore, a combined flow collection can be achieved to improve the collection’s efficiency by sampling only the known flows and capturing the remaining unknown flows.
-As a preliminary experiment, we attempt to detect known and unknown flows over a long period, by calculating the empirical CDF distance between each flow’s rate and overall packet’s rate distribution, called as FPR (Flow-to-Packet Ratio), with a threshold (FPRmin) based on a significant level of our observed data.
+As a preliminary experiment, detecting known and unknown flows was conducted over a long period by calculating the empirical CDF distance between each flow’s rate and overall packet’s rate distribution, called as FPR (Flow-to-Packet Ratio), with a threshold (FPRmin) based on a significant level of observed data.
 The result shows that unknown flow is detected for most of the recommended significant level values.

 Keywords: flow detection, cumulative distribution function (CDF), flow sampling, and packet capturing.